Frequently Asked Questions

 - Wrap-around decks: Treehouses with wrap-around decks are easier to access—the decks function like scaffolding and can provide simple access for future maintenance.

 - Rope access: Climbing ropes is challenging.
 When possible, rely on scaffolding instead of ropes.

 What if I don't have trees?

-Not everyone has access to ideal treehouse trees.
-If your trees are small or not suitable for bearing the load of a treehouse, we do not recommend building in them.
+We hear you: not everyone has access to ideal treehouse trees.
+If your trees are small or otherwise unsuitable for bearing the load of a treehouse, we do not recommend building in them.

 Where can I send fan mail?

 We love hearing from our fans!
 Please send any fan mail to:

 - Nelson Treehouse and Supply, PO Box 1135, Fall City, WA 98024